GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 #### Unavailable Artifact

-A Maven artifact may be unavailable through Maven repositories, making it impossible to complete a graph construction.
+A Maven artifact may be unavailable through Maven repositories.

 An unavailability of Maven artifact is called _safe_ when the path from the initial nodes to the missing artifact contains `optional` or `scope: provided` dependency.
 An edge whose source artifact is missing but is safe, is skipped in a graph construction (step 4).
+The resulting graph has the unavailable Maven artifact node, which is not connected to other nodes.

 When there is an unavailable Maven artifact and it is not safe, the graph construction fails.